jyor0385/discord-weather-bot/README.md

    - `guildId`: The ID of the Discord server where you want to test the commands instantly.
 This is optional for global commands but recommended for development.

 5. **Register Slash Commands:**
-   Run the following command once to register the `/weather` command with Discord.
+   Run the following command once to register the `/weather` and `/forecast` commands with Discord.
    ```bash
    node deploy-commands.js
    ```